Add a JFrog CLI Server Configuration

 jf config add prod-server --url=https://acme.jfrog.io/ --user=build-bot --password=<password> --interactive=false

 On success, the command exits 0 with no output.
-Verify with: jf config show <server-id>
+Verify with jf config show <server-id>.

-Non-Interactive Add via stdin (CI/CD recommended)
+Non-Interactive Add via Standard Input (CI/CD Recommended)

-1. Pipe the token into the CLI:
+• Pipe the token into the JFrog CLI:

 echo "$MY_TOKEN" | jf config add <server-id> --url=<your-server-url> --access-token-stdin --interactive=false